 Name the three OOP pillars you'll encounter in downstream courses — no implementation required this week.
 Read at the close of Unit 2.2.

-→ View full module pageUnit 2.3 slides — Groups, overlap detection, safe despawn, edge-triggered input, and ground-gated jumping.
-Includes runnable code examples.
+Groups and Overlaps slides — overlap detection, safe despawn, edge-triggered input, and ground-gated jumping.
+Placeholder until the deck is rebuilt from bookSHelf.

 Groups let you treat many sprites as one.
 Create, configure, spawn into, and clean up a Group.

-q5play docs chapter on collisions and overlap detection.
-Read before `2.3.10 Safe Despawn`.
+shplay docs chapter on collisions and overlap detection.
+Read before 2.3.10 Safe Despawn.

 Combine Groups, overlap detection, and safe despawn into a playable asteroid scene.
 WASD steers the ship; an overlap with any asteroid ends the game.